robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 `Free test suite metadata`_ may also be given from the command line with the option :option:`--metadata (-M)`.
 The argument must be in the format `name:value`, where `name` the name of the metadata to set and `value` is its value.
-Underscores in the name and value are converted to spaces, and the latter may contain simple `HTML formatting`_.
-This option may be used several times to set multiple metadata.
+The value can contain simple `HTML formatting`_.
+This option may be used several times to set multiple metadata values.

+.. note:: Prior to Robot Framework 3.1, underscores in the value were
+          converted to spaces same way as with the :option:`--name` option.

 Setting tags
 ~~~~~~~~~~~~